kajakIYD/Stock-Prices-Predictions/README.md

 - SVR linear kernel
 - SVR sigmoid kernel
 - SVR poly kernel (for now with degree=1)
-- SVR rbf kernel
+- SVR rbf (radial basis function) kernel

 All models are **regularized**, data are acquired with usage of __Quandl__ **API**.
 Naturally, much more regression models are available.
-For instance: linear regression, softmax regression, logistic regression...
+For instance: linear regression, softmax regression, logistic regression.
+Stock prices prediction could be also done with the usage of ARX, AR, OE, ARMA, ARMAX models and so on...

 Company 1:
 <br>